cockroachdb/django-cockroachdb/README.md

 using back to Cockroach Labs.
 To disable this, set `DISABLE_COCKROACHDB_TELEMETRY = True` in your Django settings.

+## Known compatability issues with other libraries
+- Does not work with [coockiecutter](https://github.com/cookiecutter/cookiecutter-django/) (sql is tailored to Postgress)
+- Does not work with [allauth.socialacount](https://github.com/pennersr/django-allauth) (psycopg.errors.DatatypeMismatch: column "extra_data" cannot be cast automatically to type JSONB)

 ## Known issues and limitations in CockroachDB 24.2.x and earlier

 - CockroachDB [can't disable constraint checking](https://github.com/cockroachdb/cockroach/issues/19444),